aws-deepracer-community/deepracer-on-the-spot/README.md

 * EC2 quota limit increases to be able to run 2 x g4dn.2xlarge spot or on demand instances (See FAQs if AWS query the rationale for the quota request)
 * Role used to import finished model into the AWS DeepRacer console

 This bash script utilizes the base.resources.yaml template file to provision the above resources.
-Note - if your public IP later changes (e.g. you reboot your router and your ISP changes your IP address) you can re-run this script with the same stack?Name with the updated ip parameter and the stack will just modify the appropriate config.
+Note - if your public IP later changes (e.g. you reboot your router and your ISP changes your IP address) you can re-run this script with the same stackName with the updated ip parameter and the stack will just modify the appropriate config.

 ---
 ## Create Standard/Spot Instance